Osteoporosis – Causes, Symptoms, Treatment & Exercise – Sit and Be Fit

 Osteoporosis Risk Factors

 Because osteoporosis exists without symptoms, you can have the disease and not know it.
-An awareness of risk factors will help you to determine if you are at risk for osteoporosis.The risk factors for osteoporosis include female gender, increased age, low testosterone levels in men, low weight, history of prior fracture excessive thyroid hormone therapy, Caucasian descent, inactive lifestyle, certain medications such as steroids, family history, low calcium intake, medical history of mal-absorbtion, late onset of menstruation, inadequate Vitamin D, excessive use of alcohol, early menopause, excessive caffeine use, smoking cigarettes, failure to menstruate, low estrogen levels in women
+An awareness of risk factors will help determine if you are in jeopardy of developing the disease.
+Risk factors for osteoporosis include; family history of osteoporosis, female gender, increased age, low testosterone levels in men, low estrogen levels in women, low weight, history of prior fracture, excessive thyroid hormone therapy, Caucasian descent, inactive lifestyle, medical history of malabsorbtion, late onset of menstruation, inadequate Vitamin D, low calcium intake, excessive use of alcohol, early menopause, excessive caffeine use and cigarette smoking.

 Results of Osteoporosis